 - Along the same lines, keep conversation to a minimum.
-Not only would we abruptly pull the curtains back, we would start talking to him right away, animatedly and everything.
-Again, with a bit of empathy, we could see that he clearly wasn’t ready to jump in on conversation, answer questions or even hear our voices just yet.
+Not only would we pull the curtains back, we would start talking to him right away, animatedly and everything.
+Again, with a bit of empathy, we could see that he wasn’t ready to jump in on conversation, answer questions or even hear our voices just yet.

 - Give him time to wake up.
 Another mistake we did was rushing to our toddler the minute we heard even the slightest rustle or whimper from his room.
 I found that when we gave him a few minutes or even seconds to compose himself and realize that he’s awake, he’s in a much better mood when we walk in.
 Of course if he wakes up hysterical as if he were frightened from a dream, then we rush in, but for softer sounds, we give him a few moments to wake up.

 - Offer a comfort item.
 Our little guy sleeps with his lovey (update: We’ve even given his baby brothers their own loveys as well).
 We’ve also given him a favorite toy or book that he can play with or read on his bed.

 - Soothe.
 When all else fails, just be there for your little one.
 Assuming she’s not pushing you away or making unrealistic demands (a potential tantrum trigger), sometimes all she needs is a good rub on her back or to sit on your lap.

 - Expect the inevitable.
 If your child was grouchy before the nap, he’s likely to be grouchy after.
-Since my toddler isn’t exactly thrilled at having to stop his midday activities to go to sleep (he’s probably thinking, “Nap?
+Since my toddler isn’t too thrilled at having to stop his midday activities to go to sleep (he’s probably thinking, “Nap?
 Booooring!”), he tends to fuss and cry before a nap.
 When this happens, almost always does he wake up just as cranky, if not more.
-I’ve learned to accept this fact because I know he’ll get over it eventually, and the rest his nap offered is usually much needed.
+I’ve learned to accept this fact because I know he’ll get over it in time, and the rest his nap offered is much needed.